-Prerequisites: CMPT 481 and consent
+Prerequisites: CMPT 480 and consent of instructor

-CMPT 496 - Research in Computing Science Every Year, 3(0-1-3)
+CMPT 496 - Research in Computing Science

 An independent project in computing science, designed in consultation with the instructor.
 This project may be either a software development project or a computing literature research project.
 Before work commences, the student is required to submit a detailed proposal.
 Upon completion of the project, the results are presented in the form of either a fully documented program or a research paper, and a seminar.